Euan Ferrie

-Euan Ferrie (born 23 July 2001) is a Scottish rugby union player who plays for Glasgow Warriors in the United Rugby Championship.
+Euan Ferrie (born 23 July 2001) is a Scotland 'A' international rugby union player who plays for Glasgow Warriors in the United Rugby Championship.
 He plays at Flanker and Lock.

 Rugby Union career

 Amateur career

 Ferrie came through the school ranks at Calderglen High School of St Leonards, East Kilbride and then played for East Kilbride.

 He then moved to play for Hamilton Bulls; and then moved again to play for Glasgow Hawks.

 Professional career

 He joined the Scottish Rugby Academy as a Stage 3 player in season 2021-22 and was assigned to Glasgow Warriors.

 He was also placed in the Boroughmuir Bears squad for the Super 6 season.

 He played for Glasgow Warriors against Ayrshire Bulls on 2 September 2022 in the pre-season match at Inverness.

 He made his competitive debut for the Glasgow side in the United Rugby Championship against Benetton Rugby, nearly scoring a debut try moments after taking the field.
 He became Glasgow Warrior No. 347.

 He followed that up in the next round match against Leinster at the RDS Arena.

 He made his European debut for Glasgow against Bath Rugby in the 2022–23 EPCR Challenge Cup, in a 22 - 19 win for the Warriors.

 He signed out of the academy on 23 January 2023 by agreeing a professional contract with Glasgow Warriors.
 He won Warrior of the Month in September 2023.